Alpine-DAV/ascent/src/docs/sphinx/Actions/Binning.rst

 Sampling and Aggregation
 ------------------------
 When specifying the number of bins on an axis, there will always be over smapling or undersampling.
-During spatial binning, each zone is placed into a bin based on it centriod, and with all binning, this is subject to over sampling or under sampling.
+During spatial binning, each zone is placed into a bin based on it centriod, and as with all binning, this is subject to over sampling or under sampling.